 Lottery Payout or Lump Sum?

-If you win the lottery, you have to decide whether to collect the money all at once or over a long time.
+If you win the lottery, you must decide whether to collect the money all at once or over a long time.

 The first option is called a lump-sum award.
 This is when the person who wins the lottery keeps all of their winnings after taxes are taken out.